MicrosoftDocs/architecture-center/docs/hybrid/azure-stack-hci-switchless-content.md

 - **[Azure Monitor][azure-monitor]** is a cloud-based service that maximizes the availability and performance of your applications and services by delivering a comprehensive solution for collecting, analyzing, and acting on diagnostic logs and telemetry from your cloud and on-premises workloads.
 - **[Azure Policy][azure-policy]** evaluates Azure and on-premises resources through integration with Azure Arc by comparing properties to determine compliance based on customizable business rules.
 - **[Microsoft Defender for Cloud][ms-defender-for-cloud]** is a unified infrastructure security management system that strengthens the security posture of your data centers, and provides advanced threat protection across your hybrid workloads in the cloud - whether they're in Azure or not - and on premises.
-- **[Azure Backup][azure-backup]** service provides simple, secure, and cost-effective solutions to back up your data and recover it from the Microsoft Azure cloud.
+- **[Azure Backup][azure-backup]** service provides simple, secure, and cost-effective solutions to back up your data, including virtual machines and recover it from the Microsoft Azure cloud.
 - **[Azure Site Recovery][azure-site-recovery]** provides business continuity and disaster recovery (BC/DR) capabilities, by enabling business apps and workloads to failover in the event of a disaster or outage.
-Site Recovery manages replication and failover of workloads running on both physical and virtual machines, between their primary site and a secondary location.
+Site Recovery manages replication and failover of workloads running on both physical and virtual machines, between their primary site (on-premises) and a secondary location (Azure).

 ### Cluster design choices